-10 Disadvantages of a Long-Distance Relationship
+10 Disadvantages of Long-Distance Relationships

 With the creation of the internet and new ways to connect and communicate—such as Skype, email, social media, and text messages—long-distance relationships have become easier and increasingly common.